A Little Excitement Across the Horizon: Response function

 and the subscripts B, H and U label the three states.
 Unprimed and primed coordinates are evaluated at $\tau$ and~$\tau'$ respectively.
 In each term, the factor depending on the unprimed coordinates comes from the `positive frequency' mode functions defining the corresponding state, and the factor depending on the primed coordinates comes from the complex conjugate `negative frequency' mode functions.

 From \eqref{eq:resp-modesum-general}, we now obtain

 for the respective B, H, and U states, where

 Consider then a detector that continues to operate behind the horizon.
 As the B state is singular on the horizon, we consider only the H and U states.
-As shown in the Supplemental Material, following~\cite{HodgkinsonPhDThesis}, and as discussed in the context of vacuum polarisation in~\cite{Lanir:2018rap}, expressions valid both in the exterior and interior for $F_H^{up}$ and $F_H^{\widetilde{up}}$ are
+As shown in Appendix~\ref{app:continuation}, following~\cite{HodgkinsonPhDThesis}, and as discussed in the context of vacuum polarisation in~\cite{Lanir:2018rap}, expressions valid both in the exterior and interior for $F_H^{up}$ and $F_H^{\widetilde{up}}$ are

 \end{widetext} where $\Theta$ is the Heaviside theta-function.
 The responses for the H and U states are hence given by $F_H$ and $F_U$ in~\eqref{eq:BHU-F}, using \eqref{eq:F-B-in}, \eqref{eq:F-H-in-normal}, \eqref{eq:F-H-in-tilded} and~\eqref{eq:F-H-up-continued}.